 While walking towards the London Underground to catch a train to work Pamela Ashcroft was run over by a car.
 She sustained a traumatic brain injury and has to undergo a number of complex surgeries.

 As she recovered she developed anxiety.
-Below in her own words she shares how she eventually overcome it and offers some top tips which might help other people going through a similar experience.
+Below in her own words she shares how she eventually overcame it and offers some top tips which might help other people going through a similar experience.

 "I started to get panic attacks while I was at the rehabilitation unit in hospital and I was learning to walk with a stick.
 I was afraid that I was going to fall or that someone was going to push me over.